-As your stressful life continues to bombard your adrenal glands, they falter faster and you finally collapse into exhaustion.
-Your cortisol, adrenalin, and norepinephrine are all low.
-In addition, even your dopamine – associated with pleasure, reward, and motivation – has plummeted.
+As your stressful life continues to bombard your adrenal glands, they falter faster, and you finally collapse into exhaustion.
+Your cortisol, adrenaline and norepinephrine are all low.
+In addition, even your dopamine – associated with pleasure, reward and motivation – has plummeted.
 You may find you develop a few new symptoms, while others improve; still others may seem to go away all together.
-Even though these could provide clues as to the true nature of your problems, many if not most doctors will miss them because few have been educated about these tell-tale signs of adrenal burnout.
+Even though these could provide clues as to the true nature of your problems, many if not most doctors will miss them, because few have been educated about these tell-tale signs of adrenal burnout.

 Self-Screening Tests for Adrenal Dysfunction